 For many applications it is necessary to sense the cycle-by-cycle current flowing through the power FET.
-To sense the current flowing through the power IC, a standard current-sensing resistor can be placed in between the source and power ground (Fig.24).
-In this configuration, all of the surrounding components (C{VCC} , C{VDD} , D{Z} , etc.) should be grounded with a single connection at the source.
+To sense the current flowing through the NV6115, a standard current-sensing resistor can be placed in between the source and power ground (Fig.24).
+In this configuration, all of the components around the NV6115 ($C{\rm VCC}$, $C{\rm VDD}$, $D{\rm Z}$, etc.) should be grounded with a single connection at the source.
 Also, an additional RC filter can be inserted between the PWM signal and the PWM pin (100 Ω , 100 pF typical).
 This filter is necessary to prevent false triggering due to high-frequency voltage spikes occurring at the source node due to external parasitic inductance from the source PCB trace or the current-sensing resistor itself.